 Chocolatier: The Chocolatier is essentially the dressmaker, purchasing chocolate made by the Chocolate Maker, and using their technical skills to blend, temper and complete the process to create the final bonbon (truffle) or chocolate bar.

-For the first shipment of beans, we worked with a distributor in the US who sources ethical beans, as we aren’t yet in position to buy large volumes.
-The first three origins that we are working with are Peru, Venezuela and the Dominican Republic.
+The first three origins that we are working with are Costa Rica (working with Nahua Cacao), Colombia and the Dominican Republic.
 We created a new line with this ‘bean-to-bar’ chocolate that we are crafting, and calling it the ‘Fabric Collection’, which aligns to the descriptions above to describe the difference between a Chocolatier and a Chocolate Maker.
 Each origin has distinct flavours and characteristics.
 Want to learn more, please come join us for a chocolate tasting!

 In March 2016, Jacqueline went to Costa Rica to learn more about the farms and cacao there, and we are excited to be launching a Costa Rican bar in the near future.
 You can read more about this cacao exploration here.

-JACEK will continue to source chocolate from expert Chocolate Makers in France (Valrhona & Cacao Barry) for their artisan truffle collections, as they are also committed to ethical practices.
+JACEK will continue to source chocolate from expert Chocolate Makers in France (Valrhona) for their artisan truffle collections, as they are also committed to ethical practices.
 Being both bean-to-bar & working with other chocolate makers will allow us to diversify how we source our chocolate (but all ethically of course!), and to create interesting & delicious new products for our guests to enjoy.